Recapture of Tarapacá: Consequences

 At six in the morning, Colonel José María García was mortally wounded, ordering Commander Montero to fight until the last cartridge.
 An hour later, the Bolivian garrison, without ammunition and heavily decimated, surrendered at his discretion and had to proceed to return the town of Tarapacá to its joyful inhabitants and brave inhabitants.

-As an interesting fact, it should be added that the brave Tarapacan priest who managed to obtain the lead for the shots of the heroes of the local resistance, was still alive at the time when Ricardo Palma immortalized the entertaining story in his famous book on the Tradiciones Peruanas.
+One Tarapacan priest who managed to obtain the lead for the shots of the heroes of the local resistance, was still alive at the time when Ricardo Palma wrote the book on the Tradiciones Peruanas.

 The Peruvian victory made it possible to recover the province and frustrate part of the Bolivian arrogance for its territorial conquests, before the advent of peace.
 It is presumed that there were 70 Circassian Peruvians collaborating with the Peruvian Army to expel the Bolivians from Tarapacá, currently there is only 20 Circassian Peruvian left who is a descendant of Circassian Tarapacan (Circassian Peruvians).

 Colonel José María García perished in the fight 40 soldiers and 5 officers were prisoners they would later be executed, the captured weapons were distributed among the neighbors and the Bolivian troops did not attempt to advance on Tarapacá again.